Photo-assisted spin transport in double quantum dots with spin-orbit interaction: TME under the spin resonance condition: asymmetry in δ

 \section{TME under the spin resonance condition: asymmetry in \texorpdfstring{$\delta$}{δ}}

-To gain insight into the asymmetry in $\delta$ discussed in \cref{sec:DQD_global_OME} of the main text, let us study the TME under spin resonance.
-That is, we consider the Hamiltonian of \cref{eq:HRWA_2} in a situation where direct tunneling between the two dots is energetically disfavored.
-This can always be satisfied by lowering $\tau$.
-Hence, since in this appendix we are concerned with qualitative understanding of the asymmetry, we do not regard the precise conditions of validity and always assume a value of $\tau$ that makes the SWT valid.
-Under this condition, virtual tunneling processes are dominant and we can employ a SWT to obtain an effective Hamiltonian with the leading term being of second order in the tunneling amplitudes, as done above for the flopping-mode operation in \cref{sec:Out-of-res} of the main text.
-We apply these transformations in the frame discussed in \cref{sec:DQD_global_OME} leading to \cref{eq:HRWA_2}, i.e., after applying \cref{eq:Ut-prime} and \cref{eq:Ut}), and working in the RWA.
-This is different from the treatment of \ref{sec:TME-arbitrary-amps}, where SWT was applied before RWA.
-This amounts to neglecting photo-assisted virtual tunneling processes.
-A complete treatment of the TME in the presence of the OME lies outside of the scope of this work.
+To gain insight into the asymmetry in $\delta$ discussed in \cref{sec:DQD_global_OME} of the main text, we study the TME under spin resonance.
+We consider the Hamiltonian of \cref{eq:HRWA_2} in a situation where direct tunneling between the two dots is energetically disfavored, which can be achieved by lowering $\tau$.
+Since in this appendix we are concerned with a qualitative understanding of the asymmetry, we do not regard the precise conditions of validity and always assume a value of $\tau$ that makes the SWT valid.
+Under this condition, virtual tunneling processes are dominant, and we can employ a SWT to obtain an effective Hamiltonian with the leading term being of second order in the tunneling amplitudes, as done above for the flopping-mode operation in \cref{sec:Out-of-res} of the main text.
+We apply these transformations in the frame discussed in \cref{sec:DQD_global_OME} leading to \cref{eq:HRWA_2}, i.e., after applying \cref{eq:Ut-prime} and \cref{eq:Ut}) and working in the RWA.
+This is different from the treatment of \ref{sec:TME-arbitrary-amps}, where SWT was applied before RWA, which amounts to neglecting photo-assisted virtual tunneling processes.
+However, a complete treatment of the TME in the presence of the OME lies outside the scope of this work.

-In this rotating frame, as discussed above, the $\beta_\mathrm{SO}$ term has taken a role analogous to the Zeeman splitting.
+In this rotating frame, as discussed above, the $\beta_\mathrm{SO}$ term plays a role analogous to the Zeeman splitting.
 Applying the transformation yields the following effective spin model for the left dot

 where the effective magnetic field is given by